The greatest summer holiday you should consider right now is right in the heart of the South Australian outback’s Flinders Ranges.

 Perch on your large private veranda at dawn and dusk for VIP views of one of the outback’s most memorising natural light shows; the sun dancing up and down big, red Rawnsley Bluff.

-The Advanced Ecotourism-accredited Eco Villas mix fine form with sustainable function, nestled tastefully and subtly into the plains on a light-touch footprint.
+The Advanced Ecotourism-accredited Eco Villas (members of our prestigious list of 100 Unique Stays Across Australia for their eco sensibilities) mix fine form with sustainable function, nestled tastefully and subtly into the plains on a light-touch footprint.
 Inside, the spacious and bright interiors, complete with recycled-wood features, are smart in both demeanour and design.

 The elegant, energy-neutral space is kept cool by a combination of solar-powered air-con (the sun takes care of most of the power needs in summer) and practical eco touches, such as rendered straw-bale walls and raked ceilings with clever venting.